Washboard (musical instrument): Notable players

 In Belgium, Luc Brughmans uses it in te "La planche à jazz" plays horizontally, with attachment to à snare harness.

 In their earliest incarnations as The Quarrymen, The Beatles were a skiffle band, featuring Pete Shotton on washboard.

 During their early years, Mungo Jerry frequently featured washboard on stage and on record, played by Joe Rush.

 Tim "Thumper" Hogan, plays the washboard on three Grammy-nominated albums with The Muddy Basin Ramblers, based out of Taipei, Taiwan.

 Jim "Dandy" Mangrum, lead singer of Southern rock band Black Oak Arkansas, is well known for incorporating the washboard into many of the band's songs, notably "When Electricity Came to Arkansas".

 Self-taught Elizabeth Bougerol has made the washboard a key element of The Hot Sardines jazz band.

 Cody Dickinson, a member of hill country blues bands the North Mississippi Allstars and Country Hill Revue plays an electrified washboard on a self-written track, "Psychedelic Sex Machine".
 The song is almost entirely centered around the sound of the washboard, captured by a small clip-on microphone.
 The sound is then sent through a wah-wah and other effects pedals to create a fresher, more innovative and up-to-date sound for the washboard.

 Robin Rapuzzi is the washboard player for New Orleans old-time jazz band Tuba Skinny.

 The English actor Deryck Guyler was well known for his washboard-playing skills.

 At least one player has twice appeared at Carnegie Hall.

+Washboard Chaz (Charles Leary) is a contemporary New Orleans–based blues musician appearing in the Playing for Change videos and currently plays regularly with several bands, including the Washboard Chaz Blues Trio, Tin Men, and Palmetto Bug Stompers.

 Chris "Necro" Wilkinson played washboard for the punk rock and rhythm & blues group The Kings of Nuthin' and Meagan Michelle plays it for folk punk group Days N' Daze.

-In media

-Bender, a fictional robot from Futurama, a science fiction animated sitcom, becomes a washboard player in Bendin' in the Wind (Series 3: Episode 13), performing alongside real life musician and guest star Beck.